Charlie Brown Terroux

 (both options include our 340-page book)

-Online Plus Onsite: This option includes the 8 hours of webinars described above along with 7 more hours of instruction and handling with your dog through 6 weekly onsite classes at our facility in Lakewood, Colorado.
+Online Plus Onsite: This option includes the 8 hours of instructional videos described above along with 7 more hours of instruction and handling with your dog through 6 weekly onsite classes at our facility in Lakewood, Colorado.
 This will give you an opportunity to put your tools into practice in a controlled multiple-distraction atmosphere under the close supervision of our instructors who make sure you are doing everything just right - all the way to graduation.
 Free lifetime follow-up briefs by phone or email.
 Total Fee: $275 (includes book) ● Qualified Rescues: $255 ● Second Dog: $235 (no book)

 If your dog has demonstrated aggression toward other dogs or people, please contact us first for a free phone consultation first to determine if this class would be appropriate for your dog.

 Please read our Make-ups and Transfer Policy for this class before registering.

 A six-week group class designed for dogs age 6 months or older that have accomplished basic obedience skills.
 Any breed of dog may earn the CGC Certificate.